 Without these routines – a partner in crime and a fixed must-do activity because otherwise you’re disgusting – my new habits would have been forgotten about days ago.
 I may be on only day 13 of my Duolingo streak, but it’s day 13 of victory to me.

-Spaghetti with prawns and whisky sauce is now another to add to the list, this time an eating habit.
-Gaylord and I have many others (the brownies mentioned above, oh and the habit of cooking for about 4 and eating it all between us), but spaghetti, prawns and whisky is much less predictable.
+Spaghetti with prawns and creamy whisky sauce is now another to add to the list.
+Gaylord and I have many other eating habits (the brownies mentioned above, oh and the habit of cooking for about 4 and eating it all between us), but spaghetti, prawns and whisky is much less predictable.

 The combination was Gaylord’s idea, I can’t take any credit for it.
 It all sounded very avant-garde to me as he pondered the idea of cooking the prawns in whisky then, later as he cooked, I watched his frying pan go up in flames.
-He’s French, so he’s very confident about the flambéeing part.
+He’s French, so he seems to be very confident about the flambéeing part.

-Along with the prawns are roughly chopped mushrooms, their subtle earthy flavour naturally complementing the whisky, and therefore making the whole dish more homogenous.
-Plus those infinitely useful seasonings, crushed garlic and lemon juice, unify all the ingredients, much like overly-enthusiastic camp leaders who force you to take part in ice-breakers and become friends.
+Along with the prawns roughly chopped mushrooms are thrown in, their subtle earthy flavour naturally complementing the whisky, and therefore making the whole dish more homogenous.
+Plus those infinitely useful seasonings of crushed garlic and lemon juice unify all the ingredients, much like overly-enthusiastic camp leaders who force you to take part in ice-breakers and become friends.
 Once the whisky’s alcohol has bubbled away, Gaylord pours in a thick swirl of cream, tips in the tangled ribbons of spaghetti and mixes everything together, so every strand is coated in whisky sauce.